Chart Color Schemes

 An assessment of population growth drivers in Scoresby reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Scoresby's population is estimated at around 6554 as of Nov 2025.
-This reflects an increase of 488 people (8.0%) since the 2021 Census, which reported a population of 6066 people.
-The change is inferred from the resident population of 6207 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 113 validated new addresses since the Census date.
-This level of population equates to a density ratio of 754 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Scoresby's 8.0% growth since the 2021 census exceeded the SA4 region (4.9%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Scoresby had an estimated population of 6,563 as of Feb 2026.
+This reflects a growth of 497 people since the 2021 Census, which reported a population of 6,066.
+The change is inferred from AreaSearch's estimation of 6,207 residents following examination of ABS' June 2024 ERP data release and additional validated new addresses since the Census date.
+This results in a density ratio of 755 persons per square kilometer, in line with averages seen across locations assessed by AreaSearch.
+Scoresby's growth rate of 8.2% since the 2021 census exceeded both its SA4 region (4.9%) and SA3 area, marking it as a growth leader.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of national areas is projected, with the Scoresby statistical area (Lv2) expected to grow by 1119 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.6% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, they utilise the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Scoresby is expected to grow by 1,101 persons to 2041, reflecting an increase of 12.3% in total over the 17-year period.

 Frequently Asked Questions - Population